Achieve 100% E-invoicing Compliance

 Recipient of the distribution

-Taxpayers making the distribution
+Taxpayer making the distribution

 4

-e-Commerce transactions
+E-commerce transactions

 Merchants, service providers

-e-Commerce/Intermediary platform
+E-commerce/Intermediary platform

 5